 Cancel iTunes & App Store Subscriptions in iTunes

 If you don’t have an iOS device handy, or if you just prefer to use the desktop route, you can also manage and cancel your App Store subscriptions via the iTunes app for macOS and Windows.

-- Launch iTunes and, making sure that you’re logged into the correct account, select Account > View My Account from the menu bar (macOS) or toolbar (Windows).
+- Launch iTunes making sure that you’re logged into the correct account.
+Select Account > View My Account from the menu bar (macOS) or toolbar (Windows).
 Enter your iTunes password when prompted.